Skip to main content

 github.com/talkpython/data-driven-web-apps-with-flask

-We have taken great care to build a course that is just real enough to give you what you need without anything extra.
-We build a replica of a popular web application, Python's own packaging index over at pypi.org.
+Our carefully designed course strikes a balance by being just real enough to provide you with practical insights without overwhelming extras.
+Throughout the course, we will build a replica of a popular web application, specifically Python's own packaging index at pypi.org.

 • Create a Flask-based website from scratch using the CLI and PyCharm